mmolosay/StringAnnotations/README.md

  - `VERSION` is the version of desired release.
 It can be obtained on [releases](https://github.com/mmolosay/StringAnnotations/releases) page.
 Latest release version is stated at the top of this document in JitPack badge.

-Configuration
+General configuration
 =======

 Library will be configured with default dependencies at the moment you interact with it in the very first time.

-In order to alter default behaviour, you can call [StringAnnotations.configure(…)](/string-annotations/src/main/java/com/mmolosay/stringannotations/StringAnnotations.kt#L59) method and provide custom dependencies.
+In order to alter default behaviour, you can call [StringAnnotations.configure(…)](/string-annotations/common/shared/src/main/java/com/mmolosay/stringannotations/core/StringAnnotations.kt#L42) method and provide custom dependencies.

-There's **no need** to call the method, if you want to use library in its default configuration (which more than enough in majority of cases).
+> :information_source: There's **no need** to call the method, if you want to use library in its default configuration (which more than enough in majority of cases).

 There's an example of customizing library's configuration in your `Application` class: